 So I'd like to explain my strongly held belief of never becoming a mother, at least not a natural one, in the most unoffensive way possible.

 Let's not kid ourselves with forever love.
 Relationships are the hardest shit to manage.
 I've heard 51% of all marriages end in divorce.
-It's very common for newly weds to produce a child within the first three years of marriage and that's cray cray because the first two years are the "honeymoon period" where everything's all chill and good and then bam, comes the routine and boredom and irritation with you spouse.
-I was in Human Growth and Development and I remember for my ISU research about adoption that the majority of marriages that fail usually end within the first five years.
+It's very common for newly weds to produce a child within the first three years of marriage and that's cray cray because the first two years are the "honeymoon period" where everything's all chill and good and then bam, comes the routine and boredom and irritation with your spouse.
+I was in Human Growth and Development and I remember for my ISU research about adoption that the majority of marriages that fail end within the first five years.
 (Then the child either gets put on the re-adoption list or lives with one of the parents.)

 So if you want children, wait about five years to be sure that you truly love your spouse.
 It isn't fair for the child to be in a broken home and needing to deal with custody disputes, choosing between parents and homes.

 Romantic love is shaky enough and to risk having a baby in the midst of the uncertainty is too much for me.
 OH!
 Also, in my research, I read that many times in a traditional relationship which still exists today, the breadwinner (typically male) resents the shift of attention and affection since the focus is all on the newborn.
 The baby forever changed the dynamics of the relationship.
 They no longer feel like lovers, only caretakers.
 There's also less time for sex, hobbies, or relaxation and if the breadwinner were to lose his or her job... that leads to my next point.

 First of all, screw all of you parents with babies that are on welfare.
 Great work of making a child grow up in the projects.
 You should have thought it through before keeping that baby.
 I hate to see innocent people suffer, it angers me so much.
 The irresponsible person should be alone in the suffering, not demanding help by blackmailing the government with a dependent baby.